Skip to main content

 OAuth 2.0 Credentials

 Store the Client ID and Client Secret securely.
-The secret can be regenerated if needed, but you’ll need to update your PipesHub configuration with the new value.
+The secret can be regenerated if needed, but you’ll have to update your PipesHub configuration with the new value.

-3. Select your Confluence site from the dropdown menu
+2. Select your Confluence site from the dropdown.

 Choose Confluence Site

-1. Review the permissions being requested by the connector
+1. Review the permissions requested by the connector and click Accept.

 Accept OAuth Permissions